AngleProtocol/merkl-docs/merkl-mechanism.md

 # ⚙️ Merkl Technical Overview

-Merkl is based on an offchain engine that looks at onchain and offchain data to measure user behavior and split the rewards between all eligible users of a campaign based on the rules set by the incentivizor of the campaign.
+Merkl is based on an offchain engine that looks at onchain and offchain data to measure user behavior and split the rewards between all eligible users of a campaign based on the rules set by the incentive provider of the campaign.
 Based on this, the engine aggregates all reward distribution data in a merkle tree, then compresses it into a merkle root and pushes onchain to allow users to claim their rewards.

 The Merkl system relies on **a single merkle root per chain**.
 With this, Merkl users can claim all their token rewards (from potentially very different campaigns) in just one transaction on Merkl.